LuckyJunjie/requirement-interpreter/README.md

 #### Linking

-During emit, `grammarkdown` implicitly adds a generated name for each *Production* and *Right-hand side* that can be used to link directly to the production using a URI fragment.
+During emit, `requirement-interpreter` implicitly adds a generated name for each *Production* and *Right-hand side* that can be used to link directly to the production using a URI fragment.
 You can explicitly set the name for a production by tagging it with a custom link name:

 ```